 According to archeological findings and cultural-historical monuments, the area of Cacak has been inhabited ever since 5,000 B.C.
 There was a vast settlement here during the Roman rule and Roman baths remains can still be seen in the city center.

 The town is mentioned as part of the Serbian medieval state in the 13th century as Gradac.
 It was the residential town of Stacimir, brother of the renowned Serbian ruler Stefan Nemanja.
 The oldest written document that mentions Cacak dates to 1408.

 The municipality is inhabited by 115,000 people, while the population of the city itself is 73,331.

 I took a walk with Gordana and Dejan from Tourism Organization of Cacak.
 There was a charming school building on our left that Gordana attended, while on our right the imposing Cacak high school was to be seen.
 Across the street – the church.
 That’s the same church one can find on city’s old drawings, even though with horses and carriages instead of today’s traffic lights and cars.

 Erected in the 12th century with two bell towers, it also had a built-in minaret at a certain point.
-The church is Stacimir’s endowment restored in the 19th century according to the Serbian medieval Raska style.
+The church is Stacimir’s endowment restored in the 19th century according to the Serbian medieval Raska style and it should be on your things do to in Cacak Serbia list.
 This is where two old bells were found buried in the ground.
 One was inscribed with the name of the person who donated them, while the other said that these bells were given to this church in 1454.
 These are among the oldest bells in Serbia.